datateknik-lth/datateknik-lth/EDAF15-algimp/sammanfattnigar/Sammanfattning_Felix_Andy.md

 **Fully associative cache**
 > Look through each row in the cache for the wanted address.
 Done with
 > comparators, that execute the lookup in parallel.
 For real applications this
-> is unfeasable since there would have to be too many comparators to fit on the
+> is unfeasable since there would have to a lot of comparators.
+The space can
-> chip.
+> be utilized in a better way.

 **Temporal locality**
 > Objects are close in time, i.e. used near each other in time